-Annalisa Appice, Margherita Berardi, Michelangelo Ceci, Michele Lapi, Donato Malerba, Antonio Turi
+Annalisa Appice, Margherita Berardi, Michelangelo Ceci, and Donato Malerba

-Dipartimento di Informatica - Università degli Studi di Bari via Orabona 4 - 70126 Bari {appice, berardi, ceci, lapi, malerba, turi}@di.uniba.it
+Dipartimento di Informatica, Università degli Studi, via Orabona, 4 - 70126 Bari - Italy {appice, berardi, ceci, malerba}@di.uniba.it

 Abstract.
 In spatial data mining, a common task is the discovery of spatial association rules from spatial databases.
-We propose a distributed system named ARES that assists data miners in the complex process of extracting the association rules from a spatial database.
-We also face a common problem of association rule mining, that is the high number of discovered rules.
-This affects both efficiency of the data mining process and quality of the discovered rules.
-We propose some criteria to bias the search and to filter the discovered rules according to user's interests.
+We propose a distributed system, named ARES that takes advantage of the use of a multi-relational approach to mine spatial association rules.
+It supports spatial database coupling and discovery of multi-level spatial association rules as a means for spatial data exploration.
+We also present some criteria to bias the search and to filter the discovered rules according to user's expectations.
 Finally, we show the applicability of our proposal to two different real world domains, namely, document image processing and geo-referenced analysis of census data.
-We illustrate and comment experimental results on a set of multi-page documents extracted by IEEE PAMI and on North-West England 1998 census data.

-1. Introduction
+1 Introduction

 Spatial data mining investigates the problem of extracting pieces of knowledge from data describing spatial objects, which are characterized by a geometrical representation (e.g. point, line, and region in a 2D context) and a position with respect to some reference system.
 The relative positioning of spatial objects defines implicitly spatial relations of different nature, such as directional and topological.
-The goal of spatial data mining methods is to extract spatial patterns, that is, patterns involving spatial relations between mined objects such that they are certain, previously unknown, and potentially useful for the specific application [9].
+The goal of spatial data mining methods is to extract spatial patterns, that is, patterns involving spatial relations between mined objects such that they are certain, previously unknown, and potentially useful for the specific application [10].